In this article

 Here’s what the science says:

-Plaque is a sticky film made from bacteria that forms on your teeth daily.
+Plaque is a sticky film from bacteria that forms on your teeth daily.
 When it builds up, it turns into tartar.

 Three scientific studies have shown that tooth powder is equally or more effective at reducing plaque than toothpaste.1,2,3 This is likely due to the abrasive nature of tooth powders.